A Semi-parametric Realized Joint Value-at-Risk and Expected Shortfall Regression Framework: DATA and EMPIRICAL STUDY

-Figure \ref{var_forecast_fig} and \ref{var_forecast_fig1} provide further evidence on why the proposed Realized-ES-CAViaR type models generate clearly lower quantile loss than those models producing similarly accurate level of VRates.
-Specifically, the VaR violation rates of the Gt-HS, ES-CAViaR-Exp and Realized-ES-CAViaR-Exp-RR models are 1.230\%, 1.278\% and 1.088\% respectively, for the S\&P500 returns.
-Only looking at these violation rates, it seems that the 3 competing models generate quite close VaR forecasts.
-However, their quantile loss values are 81.8, 83.5 and 73.3 respectively, meaning the Re-ES-CAViaR-Exp-RR model is the most efficient model which produces the lowest quantile loss.
-Through close inspection of Figure \ref{var_forecast_fig1}, the ES-CAViaR-Exp and Gt-HS have close VaR forecasts as proved by their quantile loss values.
-However, both models generate obviously more extreme (in the negative direction) level of VaR forecasts on most days, than Re-ES-CAViaR-Exp-RR does.
-This means the capital set aside by financial institutions to cover extreme losses, based on such VaR forecasts, is at a higher level for the Gt-HS or ES-CAViaR-Exp than for the Re-ES-CAViaR-RR.
+Figures \ref{var_forecast_fig} and \ref{var_forecast_fig1} provide further evidence as to why the proposed Realized-ES-CAViaR type models generate clearly lower quantile losses, compared to those models also producing VRates close to nominal $1\%$.
+Specifically, for the S\&P500 returns, the VRates for the GJR-GARCH-t-HS, ES-CAViaR-SAV-Mult, and Realized-ES-CAViaR-Mult-RR models are 1.041\%, 1.278\%, and 1.088\% respectively: here these 3 models are reasonably close in performance with the GJR-GARCH-t-HS ranked as the best.
+However, their quantile losses are 0.0370, 0.0387, and 0.0347 respectively, favoring the Realized-ES-CAViaR-Mult-RR model.
+Through close inspection of Figure \ref{var_forecast_fig1}, it is clear that both ES-CAViaR-SAV-Mult and GJR-GARCH-t-HS generate obviously more extreme (in the negative direction) level of VaR forecasts on most days, compared to the Realized-ES-CAViaR-Mult-RR.
+This means the capital set aside by financial institutions to cover extreme losses, based on such VaR forecasts, is at a higher level for the GJR-GARCH-t-HS or ES-CAViaR-SAV-Mult models than it is for the Realized-ES-CAViaR-Mult-RR model.